 For filmmakers based in California, Washington, or Oregon, this grant offers $1-$10K to emerging documentarians.
 From PPF:

 To support emerging documentary filmmakers.
 The term "emerging" is intended to denote a person committed to the craft of making documentaries, who has demonstrated that commitment by several years—but no more than ten—of practical film or video experience.

 Deadline: December 1

 Ten documentaries at the rough-cut stage are chosen for Film Independent's mentorship program that includes exposure to industry professionals, a pass to the LA Film Festival, and year-round mentorship.
+Some lucky lab attendees will also walk away with around $25K in finishing funds.
 From FIND:

-If you're documentary has the potential to make a difference when it comes to an important issue, the Fledgling Fund will support outreach and audience engagement strategies to an average $10-$25k.
+If your documentary has the potential to make a difference when it comes to an important issue, the Fledgling Fund will support outreach and audience engagement strategies to an average $10-$25K.
 From the Fledgling Fund: